ministryofjustice/opg-lpa/docs/architecture/0010-support-infrastructure-regionality.md

 We estimate that this will allow us to provision in a matter of a couple of hours or less, well within the agreed times given to the business of 24 hours.

-In any case, we currently have the paper version available to download on the .gov website as a fall back, but this change gives the service  platform to have an extra layer of resilience.
+In any case, we currently have the paper version available to download on the .gov website as a fall back, but this change gives the service  an extra layer of resilience.

 ## Final Proposal